-The U.S. Treasury has released Guidance for the Coronavirus Capital Projects Fund7 as well as the State and Local Fiscal Recovery Fund.8 Awardees of Treasury funding, whether CPF or SLFRF funds, must comply with ARPA funding recipient obligations, including obligations of a subrecipient of federal funds, in addition to reporting obligations.
-Awardees should expect to comply with requirements of other applicable federal statutes, regulations, and executive orders applicable to recipients of federal funds used by the Department for awards made under the program.9 Applicants should consider how and whether certain aspects of these requirements may apply.
+The U.S. Treasury has released Guidance for the Coronavirus Capital Projects Fund5 as well as the State and Local Fiscal Recovery Fund.6 Awardees of Treasury funding, whether CPF or SLFRF funds, must comply with ARPA funding recipient obligations, including obligations of a subrecipient of federal funds, in addition to reporting obligations.
+Awardees receiving ARPA funding should comply with all applicable requirements of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the "Uniform Guidance"),7 as well as requirements of other applicable federal statutes, regulations, and executive orders applicable to recipients of federal funds used by the Department for awards made under the program.8 Applicants should consider how and whether certain aspects of these requirements may apply.